Empty Glass

-Empty Glass is the second solo studio album by English rock musician Pete Townshend, and his first composed of original material, released on 21 April 1980 by Atco Records.
+Empty Glass is the third solo studio album by the English rock musician Pete Townshend, and his first composed of original material, released on 21 April 1980 by Atco Records.

 The album deals with issues that Townshend was struggling with at the time, including alcoholism, drug abuse, marital problems and deceased friends, particularly Keith Moon, the Who's former drummer, who died in 1978.
 Empty Glass also contained the devotional love song, "Let My Love Open the Door", which became a Top 10 hit (#9) in the US, and the modestly successful singles "Rough Boys" (#89) and "A Little Is Enough" (#72).

-The album was rated No. 57 on Rolling Stone list of the 100 greatest of the 1980s.
-A Gibson poll rated it at No. 5 among "the greatest albums released by an artist who was previously in a successful band".
+The album was rated No. 57 on Rolling Stone's list of the 100 greatest of the 1980s.

 History

 In an interview with Murray Lerner on the film The Who: Live at the Isle of Wight, Townshend explained the album's title: